frankpablo/smith-site/docs/teaching/csc250/lecture-11.md

 How do we find out if a language is regular or not?
+WHat properties must a NON-regular language have?

 * First thing first: **It MUST BE INFINITE**... why?

 * But, is an infinite language non-regular? ...
 NO, because (1*) is a RE that generatea an infinit RL!

-* Would we need infinite states to express the result???

-Intuition is not enough (some Langs that appear to need infinite states don't actually).
+* What else distinguishes a RL from a NRL?

 Proving that a whole language is not regular because you can't find the RE or FA to generate it is not a valid argument.

 But also, using a proof by construction to show that something does NOT have a property is not the right path.

-We would like to have a proof that finds a contradiction but that would require showing that a language does not have some property!
+We would like to have a proof that finds a <b>contradiction</b> but that would require showing that a language does not have some property!
 (That is the right way).

 ### Proof Idea